JavaScript is required

 • advising the Minister for Police on any matter in relation to the road safety camera system.

-He is working towards the targets set out in the Victorian Road Safety Strategy 2021–2030.
+Until the appointment of a new Commissioner, the Office continues to work towards the targets set out in the Victorian Road Safety Strategy 2021–2030.
 These include halving road deaths and reducing serious injuries by 2030.

 Updated